Home Compare FNF vs STJ.L

 Profitability

-On profitability, St. James's Place plc ranks near the top of the group; Fidelity National Financial, Inc. sits in the weaker half.
+St. James's Place plc ranks near the top of the group on profitability; Fidelity National Financial, Inc. sits in the weaker half.

 Stability

-On stability, Fidelity National Financial, Inc. is positioned higher in the group, while St. James's Place plc is closer to the middle.
+On stability, the gap still runs the same way: Fidelity National Financial, Inc. sits near the top of the group, while St. James's Place plc remains in the weaker half.

 Profitability — Dominant Gap